Juniper/terraform-provider-mist/docs/resources/org_wxtag.md

 page_title: "mist_org_wxtag Resource - terraform-provider-mist"
 subcategory: "WLAN"
 description: |-
-  This resource manages the Org Wlan tags (labels).The tags can be used   * within the WxRules to create filtering rules, or assign specific VLAN  * in the WLANs configuration to assign a WLAN to specific APs  * to identify unknown application used by Wi-Fi clients
+  This resource manages the Org WxLan tags (labels).A WxTag is a label or tag used in the mist system to classify and categorize applications, users, and resources for the purpose of creating policies and making network management decisions.They can be used   * within the WxRules to create filtering rules, or assign specific VLAN  * in the WLANs configuration to assign a WLAN to specific APs  * to identify unknown application used by Wi-Fi clients
 ---

 # mist_org_wxtag (Resource)

-This resource manages the Org Wlan tags (labels).The tags can be used   * within the WxRules to create filtering rules, or assign specific VLAN  * in the WLANs configuration to assign a WLAN to specific APs  * to identify unknown application used by Wi-Fi clients
+This resource manages the Org WxLan tags (labels).A WxTag is a label or tag used in the mist system to classify and categorize applications, users, and resources for the purpose of creating policies and making network management decisions.They can be used   * within the WxRules to create filtering rules, or assign specific VLAN  * in the WLANs configuration to assign a WLAN to specific APs  * to identify unknown application used by Wi-Fi clients

 ## Example Usage